Commissions Are Being Left Out Of The Pay Parity Conversation

 If a deal involves a team, partners in the firm, led by HR, will agree to a set of schedules to allocate commissions based on the various functions performed.
 This process is to confirm what roles are being performed by each participating broker, so that commission allocations are properly distributed.
 The commission schedule is reviewed by company leadership and HR periodically.

 Avison Young Chief Human Resources Officer Pam Mazza said the company has been tracking salaries and commission-based incomes since the beginning of 2015.
-Mazza joined the firm in mid-2014 as its first CHRO, and has worked with Rose to implement more oversight of pay at the company.
+Mazza joined the firm in mid-2014 as its first CHRO, and she has worked with Rose to implement more oversight of pay at the company.

 “We use statistically valid and reliable data to guide our offers of employment,” Mazza said.
 “We employ these tools intentionally.
 When you start inspecting those types of things, that's when you should expect to see more parity, and we are seeing that.”